xapids/Hub-Public/Nano Banana/Image -> JSON Extractor.md

    - Camera height above floor (m).
    - Usually about 1.4–1.7 for eye-level interior photos; default ~1.6 if uncertain.

+The "views" array defines the cameras for this room.

+Each entry is a camera definition:

+* "id": string – unique view id, e.g. "v_ref_1", "v_kit1_front".
+* "ref": string – which input image this view was derived from (for reference images) or a synthetic label (for generated views).
+* "cam":

+  * "rel": "corner" | "wall" | "free" – how the camera position is anchored.
+  * "w1", "w2": wall ids or null (for "free" cameras).
+  * "xy": [x, y] in [0,1]×[0,1] – camera position in the floor-plan coordinate system.
+  * "h": number – camera height in metres above floor.

+IMPORTANT:

+* Every view in "views" is treated as a **requested render** for this JSON.
+* Downstream, before calling Nano Banana, you may delete any views you do not want to render on that call.
+* There is **no separate "render" block**.
+The contract is:

+  * “If a view is listed in `views`, Nano Banana is allowed (and expected) to render it.”
+  * “If a view is not listed, it is out of scope for this JSON.”

 --------------------------------------------------
 ELEMENTS